Last Updated on April 10, 2021 by Helga Dosa

 Because there’s always something new to learn about what you love!
 And pizza, oh the pizza is something we really love!
 So, what facts about pizza do you already know?
 Let’s see if we can add some more information to what you’ve already have!
 Here are 20 fun facts about pizza!

 #1 fact about pizza: the Etruscans already enjoyed pizza

-It seems the Etruscans — who lived in modern day Tuscany and Latium between the 9th and 1st centuries BC — were the first people in Europe to enjoy baked, pizza-like flatbreads.
-But let’s not forget the one who invented baking were the Egyptians!
+It seems the Etruscans — who lived in modern-day Tuscany and Latium between the 9th and 1st centuries BC — were the first people in Europe to enjoy baked, pizza-like flatbreads.
+But let’s not forget the ones who invented baking were the Egyptians!

 The first written attestation of the word pizza dates back to 997 AD.
 It comes from the Latin pinsa, past participle of the verb pinsare, which means “to flatten out” and likely refers to the shape of pizza itself.

 #3 The oldest type of pizza is pizza Marinara

 Among tomato-based pizzas, Marinara is the oldest of them all, as it was created in 1734.
 Simple and wholesome, it was topped — and still is today — with tomato sauce, garlic, oregano, and extra virgin olive oil.
 And it was called “marinara” because it was a favorite among fishermen!

 Indeed, the oldest pizza place in the world opened in 1738 in Naples and it’s still up and running.
 Pizzeria Port’Alba started as a stand for peddlers but then, in 1830, it turned into a full-fledged pizza restaurant.
 Among its most famous customers Gabriele d’Annunzio, Ferdinand of Bourbon, Francesco Crispi and Benedetto Croce.

 #5 pizza Margherita is named after Italy’s first queen (or is it?)